From Our Staff | December 09, 2014

 Winners of the 2014 Jeffrey E. Smith Editors’ Prize

-We are delighted to announce the winners of our 23rd annual Jeffrey E. Smith Editors’ Prize.
-We received over 2800 entries this year, and the quality of the semi-finalists made this a very difficult decision.
-Thank you so much to all the writers who gave us the opportunity to read their work this year.
+After weeks of reading, passing, recommending, rereading, and more rereading, we’re proud to announce the winners of our 24th annual Jeffrey E. Smith Editors’ Prize.
+We received almost 3000 entries this year, and the quality of our finalists made this a very tough decision.
+I’d like to thank all of the writers who gave us the opportunity to read their work.
 Without further ado, here are our winners in all three genres:

 Follow Michael Nye on Twitter: @mpnye

 SEE THE ISSUE

 Jul 28 2020

 Congratulations to the Winners and Runners-Up of the 2020 Miller Audio Prize